-On behalf of the Board and our management team, I would like to take this opportunity to express my sincere gratitude to all the shareholders, business partners and customers for their generous support over the past financial year.
+On behalf of the Board and our management team, I would like to take this opportunity to express my sincere gratitude to all the shareholders, business partners, and customers for their generous support over the past financial year.
 My heartfelt appreciation also goes to all the Directors for their contributions, and all the staff members for their unfailing support and dedication.
-2019 was the 25th anniversary of the Group, together with our new company logo and office place, signifying our Group's new page after 25 years of effort and evolution.
-Leveraging on what the Group has achieved over the past quarter century, I believe that the Group will continue to build on its strengths, keep abreast of industry trends, and grasp new business opportunities in the increasingly competitive market in the years to come.
+Looking forward, we will continue to build on our strengths, keep abreast of industry trends, and capture new business opportunities as the market becomes increasingly competitive in the years to come.